mjkelly/ansible-playbooks/lockdown/README.md

 This requires a user with passwordless sudo by default.
 (It uses `ansible_become`.)

+It currently works only for Debian.
+There used to be a CentOS version, but I haven't maintained it.

 ## WARNING

-If you rely on the root password to administer your server(s) (via `su`), or logging in as root via ssh, do not apply this recipe.
-We disable the root password and disallow root from logging in via ssh.
+This is a fairly aggressive playbook I use for my own purposes.
+It may not be suitable for you.
+Specifically:

+- We lock the root password
+- We disable password login for all users
+- We firewall off all ports except 22

-We check that you aren't using root to run ansible (which implies you have some other user who can sudo, so you won't lock yourself out), but that isn't a perfect check.
+We do check that you aren't using root to run ansible (which implies you have some other user who can sudo) so you won't lock yourself out, but that isn't a perfect check and you could still lock yourself out other ways.

-## Configuration

-Check `group_vars/all.yml` for config options.

 ## Running